 How to detect fake profiles on Facebook and other social media

-If you have had or have suspicions that a profile may be false, tha is, it is a fake account or it is managed by a bot, don’t worry.
+If you have had or have suspicions that a profile may be false, don’t worry we are here to help.

-We will give you some clues that can help you identify them.
+We will give you some clues to help you identify them.

 #1.
 Profile photo